Terry was a good man. We love him and we miss him.

 We miss Terry terribly.
 He was a good man.

-To plant a tree in memory of Terry Coy Martin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Terry Coy Martin, please visit our floral store.